-The following two papers involving (Lancichinetti et al. and Nicosia et al.) proposed an approach for detecting overlapping structures in complex networks.
-Evans and Lambiotte proposed clustering links of a network.
-The next paper on the main path is by Fortunato, a highly cited overview of community detection in networks.
-Good et al. studied the performance of modularity maximization.
-The first paper in the main path discussing stochastic blockmodels is by Decelle et al..
-This idea was developed further by Peixoto in several papers appearing between 2012 and 2014.
-Larremore et al. studied the community structure in bipartite networks.
-In 2015, Peixoto used a statistical approach to large network models to discern overlapping clusters.
-Similarly, Hric et al. developed a joint generative model for data and meta-data to attempt the prediction of missing nodes.
+The following two papers (Lancichinetti et al., 2009, Nicosia et al., 2009) proposed an approach for detecting overlapping structures in complex networks.
+Evans and Lambiotte (2009) proposed clustering links of a network.
+The next paper on the main path is Fortunato (2010), a highly cited overview of community detection in networks.
+Good et al. (2010) studied the performance of modularity maximization.
+The first paper in the main path discussing stochastic blockmodels is Decelle et al. (2011).
+This idea was developed further by Peixoto in several papers (2012, 2013, 2014 a,b).
+Larremore et al..
+(2014) studied the community structure in bipartite networks.
+Peixoto (2015 a,b) used a statistical approach to large network models to discern overlapping groups.
+Similarly, Hric et al. (2016) developed a joint generative model for data and meta-data to attempt the prediction of missing nodes.
 Peixoto's terminology is becoming closer to the one used in social network analysis.
-The last paper in the main path by Fortunato and Hric is a user guide for community detection in networks.
+The last paper in the main path is Fortunato and Hric (2016), a user guide for community detection in networks.

-Tables 2.8-2.12 They provide more details regarding the authors, works, and journals for the works in the CPM path, key-routes, and islands.
-They are also relevant for our discussion of islands in Section 2.7.
+Tables 2.7-2.11 provides more details regarding the authors, works, and journals for the works in the CPM path and the key-routes.
+They are relevant for our discussion of islands in Section 2.7.
 The five tables form a single extended table which are separated only for pagination reasons.
-In these tables the labels of the works are given in the first column, in the second column (code) it is described in which analysis the work appeared (1 - CPM path, 2 - Key-routes, and 3 - line island).
-The following columns give the first author of the work, the work's title and the journal in which the work was published.

-The items in Table 2.8 and all but the last six items in Table 2.9 come from the social networks literature.
+The items in Table 2.7 and all but the last six items in Table 2.8 come from the social networks literature.
 The earliest items set the foundations of, and inspiration for, the development of social network analysis.
-The foundational paper for blockmodeling was published in 1971 by Lorrain and White [23].
+The foundational paper for blockmodeling was published in 1971 by Lorrain and White [?].
 Its absence from both the CPM main and key-routes is due to it being mathematically 'fierce' in its use of category theory.
-However, the 1975 Breiger et. al. [8], the White et. al. (1976) and the Boorman et. al. (1976) (the sixteenth through eighteenth items) provided the first algorithm for blockmodeling along with substantive interpretations of blockmodeling results.
-The next three papers in the table, by Burt, introduced a rival algorithm for blockmodeling, especially [9].
+However, the 1975 Breiger et. al. [?], the White et. al. (1976) and the Boorman et. al. (1976) (the sixteenth through eighteenth items) provided the first algorithm for blockmodeling along with substantive interpretations of blockmodeling results.
+The next three papers in the table, by Burt, introduced a rival algorithm for blockmodeling, especially [?].
 Other papers presented blockmodeling results, critiques of methods, and discussions of closely related topics, especially role structures.

-The Heider (1946) paper (the second work in Table 2.8), along with the Harary (1953) (sixth), the Cartwright and Harary (1956) (eighth) and Davis (1967) (tenth) papers formed the foundations for the creation of signed blockmodeling by Doreian and Mrvar (1996) (the twenty third item in Table 2.9.)
-The basic idea is located in the structural theorems in the papers of Cartwright and Harary, and in Davis, being coupled to the direct approach to blockmodeling [13].
+The Heider (1946) paper (the second work in Table 2.7), along with the Harary (1953) (sixth), the Cartwright and Harary (1956) (eighth) and Davis (1967) (tenth) papers formed the foundations for the creation of signed blockmodeling by Doreian and Mrvar (1996) (the twenty third item in Table 2.8.)
+The basic idea is located in the structural theorems in the papers of Cartwright and Harary, and in Davis, being coupled to the direct approach to blockmodeling [11].